Drug diversion prevention

-Hospitals, health care providers, state government and law
+Hospitals, health care providers, state government and law enforcement have

 Enforcement Agency requires hospitals and other health care facilities to